mattermost/docs/source/guides/administration.rst

 	System Admin roles </onboard/system-admin-roles>

 * **User permissions** - All versions of Mattermost offer standard user permissions control.
 Professional and Enterprise versions also include :doc:`advanced permissions control </onboard/advanced-permissions>` to customize which users can perform specific actions, and :doc:`System Admin roles </onboard/system-admin-roles>` to grant admins from your organization access to specific areas of the Mattermost System Console.
-* :doc:`Advanced permissions: backend infrastructure </onboard/advanced-permissions-backend-infrastructure>` - Read our technical guide on modifying self-hosted Mattermost installations to create custom permissions schemes.
+* **Advanced permissions: backend infrastructure** - Read our technical guide on :doc:`modifying self-hosted Mattermost permissions </onboard/advanced-permissions-backend-infrastructure>` to create custom permissions schemes.

 User management
 ---------------